zhiming99/rpc-frmwrk/README.md

 [[中文]](https://github.com/zhiming99/rpc-frmwrk/blob/master/README_cn.md)
 # rpc-frmwrk ![badge](https://img.shields.io/badge/RPC-C%2B%2B%2C%20Java%2C%20Python-green)

 This is an asynchronous and event-driven RPC implementation for embeded system with small system footprint.
-It is targeting at the IOT platforms with high-throughput and high availability over hybrid networks.
-Welcome to join!
+It is targeting at both IOT platforms and mainstream servers with high-throughput and high availability.
+It features highly easy to use with a versatile skeleton generator, to generate C++, Python, or Java skeleton instantly.
+Welcome to use!

 #### Concept
 [`Here`](https://github.com/zhiming99/rpc-frmwrk/blob/master/Concept.md) is an introduction to the concept of `rpc-frwmrk`.